 Over the course of the semester, we will read and discuss a number of empirical research articles that use the designs discussed in each section of the course.
-Each student will be in charge of presenting and leading discussion of one article.
+Students will work in pairs to present and lead discussion of one article.
 The presentation should cover: 1) the motivation for the research, 2) the main research question(s), 3) relevant details about how the research was carried out, 4) a succinct summary of the results, and 5) implications of the findings.
 Through discussion, the class will then identify major design features and critiques of the research